barbagroup/snake-repro/story2.md

 The forces exerted by the fluid on the body, and vice versa, appear as an additional integral equation and interpolation schemes between the two meshes.
 The role of these is to make the fluid "stick" to the wall (no-slip boundary condition) and allow the body to feel aerodynamic forces (lift and drag).
 Our cuIBM code uses a variant called the immersed-boundary projection method \citep{taira2007}.
-IBAMR is a library that provides different methods, but despite the variations, we assumed it would work similarly.
+IBAMR is a library that provides different methods \citep{bhalla2013}, but despite the variations, we assumed it would work similarly.

 We already know that boundary conditions at the outlet of the computational domain can be problematic.
 This is no different with immersed boundary methods.